ekhaled/svelte-hot-loader/README.md

 Sometimes it might be necessary for some components to avoid state preservation on hot-reload.
 Or in simpler terms, you don't want the local state of the component to remain as it is after a hot-reload.

-This can be configured on a per component basis by adding a property `noPreserveState = true` to the component's constructor using the `setup()` method.
+This can be configured on a per-component basis by adding a property `noPreserveState = true` to the component's constructor using the `setup()` method.
 For example:
 ```js
 export default {
   setup(comp){